-- 72.(1) Subject to subsections (2) and (3), if any person has reason to believe that - (a) an expenditure, liability or other transaction of the First Nation is not authorized by or under this Law or another First Nation law, - (b) there has been a theft, misappropriation or other misuse or irregularity in the funds, accounts, assets, liabilities and financial obligations of the First Nation, - (c) a provision of this Law has been contravened, or - (d) a person has failed to comply with applicable policies and procedures referred to in section 21, the person may disclose the circumstances to the chair of the Finance and Audit Committee.
+72.(1) Subject to subsections (2) and (3), if any person has reason to believe that

+(a) an expenditure, liability or other transaction of the First Nation is not authorized by or under this Law or another First Nation law,

+(b) there has been a theft, misappropriation or other misuse or irregularity in the funds, accounts, assets, liabilities and financial obligations of the First Nation, the person may disclose the circumstances to the chair of the Advisory Committee.

+(c) a provision of this Law has been contravened, or

+(d) a person has failed to comply with applicable policies and procedures referred to in section 21,

-- (2) If a councillor becomes aware of any circumstances described under subsection (1), the councillor must report them to the chair of the Finance and Audit Committee. - (3) If an officer, employee, contractor or agent of the First Nation becomes aware of any circumstances described under subsection (1), the officer, employee, contractor or agent, as the case may be, must report them to the band administrator or the chair of the Finance and Audit Committee.
+(2) If a councillor becomes aware of any circumstances described under subsection (1), the councillor must report them to the chair of the Advisory Committee.

+(3) If an officer, employee, contractor or agent of the First Nation becomes aware of any circumstances described under subsection (1), the officer, employee, contractor or agent, as the case may be, must report them to the executive director or the chair of the Advisory Committee.